iiAnderson/old-blog/_posts/2024-11-15-a-new-dawn-in-uk-rail-analysis.md

 ---
 layout: post
-title:  "A new dawn in UK rail analysis"
+title:  "A new dawn in UK rail analysis - Connecting to the Darwin Push Port"
 ---

 # Welcome